 No matter how difficult, those experiences brought me to this exact moment

 I have traveled to over 70 countries so far – each one changing and shaping me – and I am so grateful to have had those opportunities for growth.
 I can’t ignore the fact that these adventures, early retirement, and ability to now launch a writing career that challenges and inspires me, wouldn’t have been possible if I hadn’t been single and child-free at this stage of my life.

 While I’d love to meet that perfect-for-me partner one day, I told myself long ago that I had to build a foundation upon which I was dependent on myself for my happiness and strength – and I’m proud that I’ve done that.
 I didn’t want to wait for someone or something that wasn’t guaranteed before I started living.

-Meeting others on the unconventional path has fed my soul and fuelled me to keep going
+Meeting others on the unconventional path has fed my soul and fueled me to keep going